 We incorporated elements of unpredictability in our audit.
-We also considered the outcome of our other audit procedures and evaluated whether any findings were indicative of fraud.
+We also considered the outcome of our other audit procedures and evaluated whether any findings were indicative of fraud or non-compliance.

-We considered available information and made enquiries of relevant executives, directors and the Supervisory Board.
-This did not lead to indications for fraud potentially resulting in material misstatements.
+We considered available information and made enquiries of relevant executives and directors.
+Our audit procedures did not lead to indications or suspicions for fraud potentially resulting in material misstatements.